 Editor’s note 2-1 a: It is FFS whether a PVS address / captive portal information need to be provided as an optional information to the UE.
 In the Localized service information.
 If not How will UE be provided this address is FFS.

-d.
-Hosting network related information, per hosting network in case of SNPN as hosting network:

-i. hosting network identifier, e.g. SNPN ID, GIN;

-ii.
-Validity condition, e.g. time and/or location (optional)

-Editor's Note 2-1b: It is FFS whether Validity condition is to be possible to be set per localized service, hosting network or both.

-e.
-Hosting network related information, per hosting network in case of PNI-NPN as hosting network:
+In case of PNI-NPN as hosting network, the localized service information is provided to UE for UE to discover and select hosting network to receive desired localized service.
+The content of the localized service information can include the following elements:

 i.
 PLMN ID of the PNI-NPN.

 ii.
 Optionally, if hosting network is associated with CAG IDs, a list of CAG IDs corresponding to the localized service.